tuengominh/tuengominh.github.io/_assignments/week-08-embedded-programming.md

 <li>Libraries: collections of code, such as an API, that allow the app to reference prebuilt functions or other resources. <a href="https://en.wikipedia.org/wiki/GNU_C_Library">glibc</a> provides the core libraries for the GNU system as well as many other systems that use Linux as the kernel.</li>
 <li>Frameworks: an abstraction layer in which software providing generic functionality can be selectively changed by additional user-written code.
 Some examples: <a href="https://www.arduino.cc/reference/en/">Arduino</a> framework based on <a href="http://wiring.org.co/">Wiring</a> (AVR, ARM), <a href="https://www2.keil.com/mdk5/cmsis">CMSIS</a> framework (Cortex-M/A), <a href="https://github.com/espressif/esp-idf?utm_source=platformio&utm_medium=docs">ESP-IDF</a> framework (ESP32), etc.</li>
 </ul>
-<p>In short, a toolchain is able to compile source code written in a high-level language (C/C++) into executables that can run on target devices.
+<p>In short, a toolchain is able to compile source code written in a high-level language into executables that can run on target devices.
 Most of the programs are written in C/C++, but there are also <a href="https://en.wikipedia.org/wiki/Espruino">Espruino</a> that supports JavaScript and <a href="https://micropython.org/">MicroPython</a> that supports Python 3.
-Both of them have compatible hardware and software.</p>
+Both of them have their compatible hardware and software.</p>
 <p></p>

 <h5>In-system programmer</h5>
-<p>I've already read about ISP in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-04-electronics-production.html#isp">4th week</a>.
-An arduino board can also be used as a programmer to burn a bootloader on another board.</p>
+<p>I've already read about ISPs in the <a href="http://academany.fabcloud.io/fabacademy/2020/labs/barcelona/students/tue-ngo/assignments/week-04-electronics-production.html#isp">4th week</a>.
+An Arduino board can also be used as a programmer to burn the bootloader on another board.</p>
-<p>Programming interfaces are used to download and upload the on-chip memories. <a href="https://www.nongnu.org/avrdude/">avrdude</a> is a programming interface working with <a href="https://gcc.gnu.org/wiki/avr-gcc">avr-gcc</a> compiler/linker and can be used effectively via the command line. <a href="https://en.wikipedia.org/wiki/Make_(software)">GNU Make</a> is another automation tool for compiling and building applications, with the option of transferring the <code><a href="https://en.wikipedia.org/wiki/Intel_HEX">hex</a></code> file into the target chip.</p>
+<p>Programming interfaces are used to download and upload the on-chip memories. <a href="https://www.nongnu.org/avrdude/">avrdude</a> is a programming interface working with <a href="https://gcc.gnu.org/wiki/avr-gcc">avr-gcc</a> compiler/linker and can be used effectively via the command line. <a href="https://en.wikipedia.org/wiki/Make_(software)">GNU Make</a> is another automation tool for compiling and building applications, with the option of transferring the <code>.hex</code> file into the target chip.</p>
 <p></p>

 <h2 id="assignment">Understanding electronics datasheets</h2>